 Assuming you’re right-handed, position your right forearm on the upper portion of the guitar.
 Keep it at an angle that’s both comfortable and flexible to give you a wide range of motion.
 Then, place your strong hand slightly above the sound hole and be sure it’s relaxed.
 You need it to be as fluid as possible so you can strum more effectively.

 As for your left hand, or fretting hand, it needs to be rested on the top-most part of the neck, without touching the actual fretboard.
-Use your fingers to firmly hold down the strings.
+Use your index finger to firmly hold down the strings.
 While moving them, you’ll notice how only three of your knuckle joints are actually moving; that’s how it is supposed to be.
 The thumb and pinky will primarily be used for support.

 Before even playing a note, try familiarizing yourself with these stances first.
 This practice should help set a good foundation for future lessons.